Introduction

 Request an Evaluation Instance of Exalate for ServiceNow

-After you submit a request you will get the following email:
+After you submit a request, you get an email containing the node URL and the evaluation license.

 Deploy the Exalate Bridge app

-Dev environments cannot install applications from the ServiceNow store - follow the next steps to deploy the Exalate bridge using an XML-based update set
+Important: Dev environments cannot install applications from the ServiceNow store.
+Click on this link and follow the next steps to deploy the Exalate bridge using an XML-based update set: Set up Exalate in your ServiceNow instance using an update set.

 What is the Bridge App?